six-two/mkdocs-placeholder-plugin/docs/demo.md

 ### download with curl & python (server -> client)

 This can be used to transfer files from the server to the client.
-Start a HTTP server on the server.
+Start an HTTP server on the server.
 Do **not** start it in your home directory, since all files in the directory will be made available:
 ```
 mkdir public